VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 # 1¾ - Primes & Factors

-Alright, so maybe not something you'll use everday, but you still should know the basics of primes, espically if you want to understand [Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
+Alright, so maybe not something you'll use everday, but you still should know the basics of primes, especially if you want to understand [Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 So, what's a prime?

-A prime is an number where the only two whole numbers that you can multiply to get to that number are 1 and itself.
+A prime is a number where the only two whole numbers that you can multiply to get to that number are 1 and itself.

 2?
 Prime.
 1*2 is the only option.